“There is no cookie-cutter way to do anything. Whatever road you choose is the right road.” – Diane Forster (6:00)

 “As soon as you know something isn’t right, quit as soon as possible.
 Don’t ignore your intuition.” – Diane Forster (18:08)

 Forgiving yourself for quitting is about trusting yourself and being wise enough to see the gifts that come from that decision.
-Above all, you have so much more good waiting for you when you forgive yourself and move forward.
+You have so much more good waiting for you when you forgive yourself and move forward.

 How to get involved